michael-ryan/Mikelib/README.md

 ## I'd like to help!

-I'm not currently looking for maintainers for this project, but feel free to make a pull request if you spot an issue!
+I'm not currently looking for maintainers for this project, but feel free to make a pull request if you spot a bug or issue!